Dambakk/gad/README.md

 -   Extend the solution to handle more than one target platform and as many UI elements as possible.

--   The tool chain should be possible to run multiple times without destroying work that has been manually done.
+-   It should be possible to run the tool chain multiple times without destroying work that has been manually done.
 It should also be possible for the designer to update the drawings and add/change UI elements and add those to the project in a non destructive manner.

+- Code that is generated should follow good naming conventions and avoid uninformative names, like label\_1 or textbox3 etc. This will require some sort of analysis or meta information solution.

 Tertiary goals
 ==============

 - Extend the image parser and transpilers to include application navigation flow.

 - Extend the image parser to consider meta information.
 Examples of meta information could be contextual names (e.g. user name, phone number, etc) or composite or custom UI elements.

+- Extend the tools to support user defined elements.

 - Extend the transpiler to consider meta information such as API endpoints, namespaces and libraries.

 - Recommend features and tools that can extend the tool chain.

 - Extend the image parser to work directly on the designers sketch, without the designer marking the UI elements.

 - Set the tool chain up as a private tap for use with the OS X package manager homebrew.

 ### TODO: insert how-to-use instructions, etc

+# Tool usage

 Color codes and corresponding types
 ===============